3raxton/ForeignIpsum/README.md

 # English
 ## [Braxton](http://instagram.com/3raxton)
 ### What did Braxton write?
 How do we know that rain isn't tears falling from sad clouds?
 They could be but you've never asked a cloud, have you?
 Birds fly but ostriches can’t and they are birds.
 I wonder if there is a reason behind that.
 I really like days where it rains all day, it is super relaxing.
-Birds actually fly backwards which means that planes do the same.
+Birds actually fly backward which means that planes do the same.
 You should listen to music instead of eating.
-It makes you feel much better.
+It makes you feel better.
 ### Which translates to
 How do we know that rain isn't tears falling from sad clouds?
 They could be but you've never asked a cloud, have you?
 Birds fly but ostriches can’t and they are birds.
 I wonder if there is a reason behind that.
 I really like days where it rains all day, it is super relaxing.
-Birds actually fly backwards which means that planes do the same.
+Birds actually fly backward which means that planes do the same.
 You should listen to music instead of eating.
-It makes you feel much better.
+It makes you feel better.
 # French
 ## [Marie](https://www.facebook.com/marie.chappuis.5)
 ### What did Marie write?